Nine years into this mothering gig and there’s still much for me to learn.

 As I get closer to my period my body wants slower, gentler movement.

-At the beginning of my cycle I am drawn to more active and energetic movement.
+At the beginning of my cycle, I am drawn to more active and energetic movements.

-I allow that ebb and flow and never shame myself when I don’t feel up to vigorous movement.
+I allow that ebb and flow.
+And I never shame myself when I don’t feel up to vigorous movement.

-Movement matters.
-I would be a very different person without consistent movement in my life.
-If you’ve been struggling to make time for yourself daily, I hope some of these tips help!
+If you’ve been struggling to make time for yourself daily, I hope some of these tips help.